punakha

 • Six Senses Punakha

 Known as the “Flying Farmhouse,” this luxury resort is located just above the rice terraces.
-It features stylish villas, a serene spa, outdoor pool, farm-to-table dining, and a strong commitment to sustainability.
+It features stylish villas, a serene spa, an outdoor pool, farm-to-table dining, and a strong commitment to sustainability.

 Mid-Range & Boutique Comfort